batrick/ceph/doc/cephfs/shell.rst

 lls
 ---

- Lists all files and directories in the specified directory.Current local directory files and directories are listed if no     path is mentioned
+ Lists all files and directories in the specified directory.
+Current local directory files and directories are listed if no path is mentioned

  Usage: lls <path>.....